Venus with Pistol

 Venus With Pistol is a first person narrative novel by English author Gavin Lyall, first published in 1969.

 Explanation of title

 A major plot point near the end of the novel turns on a painting by the Renaissance Venetian artist Giorgione, "Venus with Pistol".
-This painting is an invention of the author, but resembles the real-world painting Sleeping Venus, now at the Dresden Museum.
+This painting is an invention of the author, but resembles the real-world painting Sleeping Venus, now at the Gemäldegalerie Alte Meister in Dresden.
 The historical accuracy of the pistol held by the fictional Venus turns out to be a matter of life and death to the narrator, a dealer in antique firearms.

 Reception

 The Times Literary Supplement said that the novel “works up to beautiful tension and ingenuity.”
 Peter Parley in the London Spectator offered “all praise” for it, recommending it “for those with a thirst for the find in the attic and a bottle of scotch in the third drawer down.”